 More Information About Ferns and Allies

 If you are looking for a fern plant, Plant Delights Nursery has a large selection of deer resistant ferns native from North America to Asia.
 In fact, our garden has the most diverse collection of outdoor ferns in the world (1,000 taxa) and because we grow most of our ferns from spores here at the nursery, we also have one of the largest offerings of hardy fern plants for sale in the world.
-We have small ferns like an 8" Blechnum and large ferns like a 50" Dryopteris, and all sizes in between.
+We have small ferns like an 8" blechnum (Deer Fern) and large ferns like a 50" dryopteris (Autumn Fern), and all sizes in between.
 Our collection is so large in fact, that fern plant taxonomists at Duke University came to Plant Delights to collect and DNA barcode them all for an academic study.

-Ferns and other non-flowering vascular plants (fern allies) are mostly shade loving perennials that look great the woodlands garden.
+Ferns and other non-flowering vascular plants (fern allies) are mostly shade loving perennials that look great in a woodland garden.
 Ferns for shade are perfect companions to hostas, and most hardy fern plants and fern allies are deer-resistant and thrive with consistent moisture.

 When you are ready to buy deciduous or evergreen ferns for your woodlands garden, check out our list of fern plants for sale.

 Most fern plants prefer compost-rich, loose soil with mulch on top.
-A few ferns are epiphytes and can grow in the cracks in walls, or on tree branches...notably Lepisorus and Pyrrosia.
+A few ferns are epiphytes (a plant that grows on another plant) and can grow in the cracks in walls, or on tree branches...notably lepisorus and pyrrosia.

-- House Plants - While we specialize in ferns for the garden, you can easily grow our fern plants as houseplants too.
+While we specialize in ferns for the garden, you can easily grow our fern plants as houseplants too.
 Just remember that ferns like more humidity than most houses provide so you will want to mist them daily or keep them in your bathroom near the sink or shower.
 If you find mealy bugs you can spray the plants with water to remove them.
-The best ferns for indoors are: Adiantum, Pteris, Dryopteris, Phlebodium, Davallia and Blechnum.
+The best ferns for indoors are: adiantum, pteris, dryopteris, phlebodium, davallia and blechnum.